 Effect and Duration

 The effect becomes visible a day or two after the procedure and reaches its maximal effect about 10-14 days later.

 The full effect duration of the treatment is usually 3 to 6 months, depending on multiple factors.
 Some partial effect may last up to 8 months.
 Longer action causes muscle fibers to degenerate and it is therefore recommended to repeat the treatment in 3-4 months.
 After several treatments, the full effect periods last longer and usually require less and less botulinum toxin to achieve it.
 There is no permanent effect.

 Permanent effect of blocking the glabella mucles can be achieved via the scarless Serdev Sutures method for glabella muscles ligation.
 The aim is to ligate the muscles, which leads to necrosis and we thus block their activity.
 This techniques blocks wrinkling with an average of around 80%.

 The use of botulinim toxin for treating wrkinles is relatively safe.

 Precautions include: known allergies to botox or albumin, muscle weakness, use of aminoglicozide antibiotics, pregnancy or breastfeeding.

 Common side effects include: bleeding around the injection sites, headache, flu like symptoms and local pain.
-Another unwanted effect is paralysis of adjacent muscles which may cause eyelid drop (usually partial), double vision and difficulty swallowing.
-Because only part of those muscles are paralyzed, there is usually a full compensation of the remaining muscle after 2-4 weeks.
+Another unwanted effect is paralysis of adjacent muscles which may cause eyelid drop (usually partial), double vision and difficulty to swallow.
+Because only part of these muscles are paralyzed for about 2-4 weeks, there is usually a full compensation of the remaining muscle activity after 3-6 months.